We are an energy supplier that doesn’t act like one. We’re a practical, down-to-earth and honest company. And it shows.

 our response to the demands to reduce tariff complexity and make bills easier to

-unit rate to apply to your consumption and a monthly variable DD to ensure you only
+single unit rate to apply to your consumption and a monthly variable DD to ensure

-pay for what you use.
-It's a brave bold move to provide green energy like this
+you only pay for what you use.
+It's a brave bold move to provide green energy

 Put simply: when power plants make electricity, they give off a lot of heat at the